supabase/auth-helpers/packages/remix/README.md

 }
 ```

+> Note: window.env is not automatically populated by Remix.
+Check out the [example in this repo](../../examples/remix/app/root.tsx) or [Remix docs](https://remix.run/docs/en/v1/guides/envvars#browser-environment-variables) for more info

 In this example we are listening to `INSERT` events on the `test` table.
 Anytime new rows are added to Supabase's `test` table, our UI will automatically update new data.

 ### Protected page